Jow1e/jupy/README.md

 # jupy
 Mini deep learning library

-This library was created especially for learning purposes
+This library was created for learning purposes

 - Calculates gradient of complex functions (PyTorch interface)
 - Coded in pure numpy